 Current policy is not to consider grant requests more frequently than three years from the date of the last grant award or one year from the date of the last payment, whichever is later.
 An eligible organization whose proposal has been rejected may normally apply again after one year.

 Schedule of Distribution Meetings

 The Trustees consider proposals at four distribution meetings a year.
-Complete, hard copy proposals for the March, June, September, or December meetings must be received by the fifteenth of the month prior to the meeting (e.g., February 15 for the March meeting).
+One complete, hard copy proposal for the March, June, September, or December meetings must be received by the fifteenth of the month prior to the next quarterly meeting (e.g., February 15 for the March meeting).
 Note: The Trust does not accept electronic proposals.